lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 ### Motivation

-The ability to react to upcoming actions with a logic hardcoded within the `universalReceiver(..)` function comes with a limitations, as only a fixed functionality can be coded or the `UniversalReceiver` be fired.
+The ability to react to upcoming actions with a logic hardcoded within the `universalReceiver(..)` function comes with limitations, as only a fixed functionality can be coded or the `UniversalReceiver` be fired.

 This section explains a way to forward the call to the `universalReceiver(..)` function to an external smart contract to extend and change funcitonality over time.

 The delegation works by simply forwarding a call to the `universalReceiver(..)` function to a delegated smart contract calling the `universalReceiver(..)` function on the external smart contract.
 As the external smart contract doesn't know about the inital `msg.sender` and the `msg.value`, this specification proposes to add these values to the `msg.data`.
 This allows the external contract to strip them from the `msg.data` and understand the address and value of the inital call to the extended smart contract.